 Overview

 Safety behaviors may arise from an individual’s genuine concern for their well-being.
-However, over time, these behaviors1 can become maladaptive, doing more harm than good, especially when they prevent a person from overcoming their fears.
+However, over time, these behaviors1 can become maladaptive, doing more harm than good, especially when safety behaviors prevent a person from overcoming their fears.
 For example, someone with social anxiety might rehearse conversations, believing these behaviors prevent others from judging them negatively.
 However, this routine can become repetitive and take up a significant amount of time, taking away from an individual’s confidence.

 Addressing safety behaviors in therapeutic settings may be helpful, especially through a modality like cognitive-behavioral therapy (CBT).
 Individuals may overcome challenges more directly by gradually reducing their dependence on these behaviors.
 Replacing safety behaviors with effective coping strategies can improve mental well-being and self-confidence.